John R. Montgomery, Warren, Ohio

 He was born November 12, 1927, in Warren, Ohio, a son of the late Clifford Montgomery and the late Cloy (Stephens) Montgomery.

-On July 27, 1956, he married the former Phyllis Keifer and they have shared 64 years of marriage.
+On July 27, 1956, he married the former Phyllis Keifer and they have shared sixty-four years of marriage.

 He was a veteran of the United States Navy having served during WWII, where he served as Seaman First Class.